dextermallo/template/README.md

 # dev-template

-Several useful templates when doing development :)
+Several useful templates when doing development :).

+The repos includes several templates for quick-start projects or boosting development.
+Noted that **some of them might need an env file**.